 - If applicable: Government Statement

-It is not possible to save your application or return to it in a later stage.
+It is not possible to save your application or return to it at a later stage.
 Once the institute MSP deadline is passed, applications will be longer considered.

 The funding application and nomination process for both programmes are partially executed by the Dutch institution.
-Application for a MSP scholarship is a procedure separate from the application for course entry.
-Regardless of funding you will need to register and be found academically accepted for a course first.
-To apply for MSP funding please make sure your academic application reaches us well before any MSP deadline for academic assessment may take ample time.
+Application for an MSP scholarship is a procedure separate from the application for course entry.
+Regardless of funding, you will need to register and be found academically accepted for a course first.
+To apply for MSP funding, please make sure your academic application reaches us well before any MSP deadline for academic assessment may take ample time.
 You need to be academically acceptable to be able to apply for most types of funding.

-- Application form closes: At the University of Twente on 15 March 2022; later on at NUFFIC on 22 March 2022.
+- At the University of Twente on 15 March 2023* (for pre-processing)